How Jhumpa Lahiri’s ‘Naxal novel’ made me relate to a 51-year-old movement

 However, while reading the novel it struck me how unusual, and important it was in her oeuvre.
 In a novel that spans three generations, Lahiri takes us inside the houses of Calcutta she had hitherto chosen only to gaze at from afar, using the Naxalbari uprising as the crux.
 Although she mentions the movement in detail only in the beginning, it changes the lives of the three protagonists completely and irrevocably, with its memories sticking to their feet wherever they went.

-Unlike my jyethi, Udayan, the one who believes in the peasants’ uprising, their retaliation, and the fact that “people those in power do nothing to protect”, was exactly the age I was in when the narrative unfolds.
+Unlike my jyethi, Udayan, the one who believed in the peasants’ uprising, their retaliation, and the fact that “people those in power do nothing to protect”, was exactly the age I was in when the narrative unfolds.
 He loses his life early on, but his absence hangs like a perceptible shadow over the entire narrative.
 His involvement, his belief in the movement, his words uttered within the walls of the university I was studying in years later, were stripped off the fable-like quality I associated with the movement earlier.

 Amidst the crowd that often floods the avenues of College Street, Udayan seemed like a person I could know, and perhaps even spot.
 He’d be the one standing in a corner, looking at an atrocity, and inching towards actions he thinks could eradicate it.
 An idealistic young boy who, despite all the knowledge books have to offer, would not know when to turn back.
 For me, The Lowland, brought memories of an erstwhile movement to the fore, gave names and faces to the stories I had heard before, but had not believed entirely.

 By making the personal political, and using memory as a tool in the narrative, The Lowland popularised the Naxalbari uprising for me, and even humanised the acts.
 Later, I read Mahasweta Devi’s searing Hajar Churashir Maa (Mother of 1084), and heard several friends praise Neel Mukherjee’s 2014 novel The Lives of Others for doing a far better job in writing about the movement.
-But perhaps it was the fact that, much like me, Lahiri too (who was born in 1967 in London) had heard of the uprising, and viewed it with a curious detachment that resonated with me.
+But perhaps it was the fact that, much like me, Lahiri too (born in 1967 in London) had heard of the uprising, and viewed it with a curious detachment that resonated with me.
 The Lowland made me believe in my jyethi’s stories and the quiver in her voice during those afternoons, striking a chord like no other.

 For all the latest Lifestyle News, download Indian Express App